OfficeDev/office-js-docs-pr/docs/publish/custom-protocol-handler.md

 ## Set group policies

-The following sample files can help admins define these custom protocol handlers across their organization.
+The following sample files show how admins define and trust these custom protocol handlers across their organization.

 ### Sample ADMX file